← All process records

 1. 01 of 9

-The client letter and the working sketch, pinned to the workshop’s drafting board.
+The setting-out drawing, worked up full-size on paper and pinned to the easel.
 The cut begins on paper, weeks before any chisel touches stone.

 2. 02 of 9